leoapsilva/fileimportter/README.md

 ## Screenshots

-## Install & Config & Run
+# Install, config and run

-* Prerequisites
+## Prerequisites
-   * Docker and Docker-compose
+   * Docker and Docker-compose installed
-     * Choose the better option for you Operating System
+     * Choose the better option for you Operating System and taste
    * Account on docker-hub

-# Install & Config
+## Steps
 1. Clone this project
 2. Create a .env file (you can copy from .env.example)
 3. Edit .env ``APP_URL``